Knowledge Strategy

 Organizations need to actively maintain healthy P-E linkages, too.
 There is an entire industry, accounting, whose fundamental purpose is to reconcile the epistemic world of paper and electronic accounts with the physical reality of what those account balances represent — assets, inventories, and so on.

-When we take in information — by talking, reading, or watching a video, for example — we’re in the epistemic world.
-This can have the effect either of taking us away from the physical world — or of launching us more deeply into it.
+When we take in information — by talking, reading, or watching a video, for example — we’re in the Epistemic world.
+This can have the effect either of taking us away from the Physical world — or of launching us more deeply into it.
 In either case, it’s critical to maintain clear distinctions between the online world and the IRL world.
 And if we do not, what then?
 In our next episode, we’ll explore the ramifications of blurring our two parallel worlds.

 Leave a Reply